-All of our journals have hybrid open access and full open-access Journals.
+All of our journals Online & Print Journals.
 Each article that SCIENXT-Centre of Excellence Publishing publishes adheres to a particular format.

 - Original/Research Articles: The Research/Original article Reports of data from original research.